friemen/reactnet/README.md

   :output-reactives    The links output reactives :input-rvts          A seq of RVTs
   :output-rvts         A seq of RVTs
-  :no-consume          Signals that the input values must not get
-                       consumed
+  :no-consume          True if the preceding link evaluation
-  :exception           Exception, or nil if output-rvts is valid :add                 A seq of links to be added to the network :remove-by           A predicate that matches links to be removed
-                       from the network
+                       does not cause consumption of the input :exception           Exception, or nil if output-rvts is valid :add                 A seq of links to be added to the network :remove-by           An unary predicate that matches links to be removed from the network
 ```

 This map is the vehicle for data exchange between functions attached
 to links and the propagation / update algorithm.